Accounts payable automation is a concept that encompasses the use of technology to streamline the accounts payable workflow.

 Collecting approvals for payments is one of the most time-consuming tasks in managing accounts payable.
 Automated solutions can help to ensure that invoices are approved in a timely manner by automatically routing invoices for approval based on predefined rules.

-Automated AP software can be integrated with other systems, such as enterprise resource planning (ERP), to increase the productivity or to provide a more comprehensive view of your invoice management.
-It keeps all of your accounts payable data in one place, making it easier to track and monito your spending.
+Automated AP systems are integrated with other systems, like ERPs and accounting systems, to increase the productivity or to provide a more comprehensive view of your invoice management.
+The integration keeps all of your accounts payable data in one place, making it easier to track and monitor your spending.

 The automation eliminates the need for lengthy processing times, manual data entry error-checking, and administrative costs.
 With the right tool in place, AP departments can take advantage of increased preciseness and reduced overhead costs while achieving greater efficiency.